Testwell CTC++

 HTML representation is called "CTC++ Coverage Report".
 It is

-- Directory Summary: General header information (from what data
+- Directory Summary: General header information (cutted to few first lines,

 histograms and numerically, coverage-% not meeting the suggested